Dolaned/bankstatementsPHPSDK/README.md

 $bankStatement = new BankStatement('YOUR_API_KEY', true);
 ```

-To login you must pass an instance of the login class to the above bankStatement object.
+To login you must pass an instance of the login class to the above bankStatement object. this must contain the slug for the bank eg. Commonwealth Bank of Australia is cba, the client number / username, and the password.

 ```
 $loginCreds = new Login('bank_of_statements', '12345678', 'TestMyMoney');